Xain1501/NotFlexStudentPortal/README.md

 ⚙️ Technical Details
 Feature	Description
-Database	Oracle 19c / 21c
+Database	MySQL 19c / 21c
 Normalization	Up to 3rd Normal Form (3NF)
 Sequences	Used for auto-increment primary keys Constraints	PK, FK, UNIQUE, CHECK for integrity enforcement View	student_grades for derived metrics and reporting 🧰 Setup Instructions

-Open Oracle SQL Developer or any compatible IDE.
+Open MySQL SQL Developer or any compatible IDE.

 Run the SQL scripts in the following order: